unknownKade/dev_note/2. study/Architecture/Web Architecture.md

 ### Layered Architecture
-Commonly used 3-tier layered architecture consisting of Presentation, Logic Layer, .
+Commonly used 3-tier layered architecture.
 The layers are usually decoupled using abstaraction and Dependency Injection.
-- Presentation Layer
+- Presentation Layer : presents data
-- Logic
+- Logic Layer : contains business logic
-- Data
+- Data : data ling

 ### Domain Driven Design
 Each domain is